 Open North’s staff and partners are highly skilled professionals with diverse backgrounds, ambitions, and lifestyles.
 Work is only one element of each staff member’s full self.
 While we create an environment where we can laugh together and support each other, we recognize that work is meant to uphold our broader lives and that staff deserve respect for their boundaries and individual goals.
 A culture of support that balances challenging opportunities with realistic expectations is an active and dynamic process that requires the commitment of all staff.

 Open North has always prioritized a healthy work-life balance, but as a small not-for-profit with budget limitations, we find it challenging to take concrete steps.
 We have worked to establish a culture that allows flexibility for personal and family commitments, but adding an extra day to the weekend makes all of this easier.
-In addition to staff vacation entitlements, we offer staff nine personal days a year which require no explanation or approval.
+In addition to staff vacation entitlements, we offer staff ten personal days a year which require no explanation or approval.
 One of the interesting knock-on effects of a four-day work-week is that our vacation and personal day allotments extend further.

 One of the important considerations of this transition was its potential impact on partners.
 Since our pilot started in the summer, and many organizations have adjusted schedules during July and August, the impact on partners didn’t become apparent until into the fall.
 We had to learn to deal with some scheduling conflicts: our four-day workweek affects shared meeting schedules and deadlines.
 Internally, deliverables, like proposals or reports, due on a Friday are now adjusted to align with the Thursday cutoff.